-- To examine various aspects of plant physiology, biochemistry and metabolism, as well as the response of plants to various biotic and abiotic stresses. - ➤ To understand the environmental influences on organisms, populations and communities of the biosphere - > To study the major approaches and strategies of Conservation Biology.
+- ➤ Understand plant physiology, biochemistry, metabolism, and responses to biotic and abiotic stresses. - Analyze environmental influences on organisms, populations, and communities within the biosphere. - ➤ Implement key approaches and strategies in Conservation Biology.

-- ➤ To examine various aspects of plant physiology, biochemistry Respiration and metabolism in plants. - To learn about plant hormones, sensory photobiology and secondary metabolites.
+- To examine various aspects of plant physiology, biochemistry and metabolism. - ➤ To learn about plant hormones, sensory photobiology and secondary metabolites.
 Plant response to various biotic and abiotic stresses. - To understand the environmental influences on organisms, populations and communities of the biosphere. - To study the major approaches and strategies of Conservation Biology.